Aprendemos el arte de la negociación con Todd Caponi

 Brian Ford (25:12):

 Yeah, I like that.
-So Todd, in addition to being invited by companies around the world to speak about transparency and negotiation, you also, as you mentioned, teach workshops, one of which is called Transparent Negotiations.
-And in that you outline a framework for negotiating and explain the importance of implementing four levers.
-So first, can you explain what these levers are?
-And second, tell us how can this be applied to our personal and financial lives?
+Todd, in addition to being invited by companies around the world to speak about transparency and negotiation, you also, as you mentioned, teach workshops, one of which is called Transparent Negotiations.
+In that you outline a framework for negotiating and explain the importance of implementing four levers.
+First, can you explain what these levers are?
+Second, tell us how can this be applied to our personal and financial lives?

 Todd Caponi (25:42):